Rijkswaterstaat/wm-ws-dl/README.md

 information transfer on mobile devices and tablets; as opposed to on desktops and services, where they have restricted processing environments.
-Conversely, web services facilitate interactions between two systems, and almost always depend on an XML-RPC-like interface to communicate with each other.
+Conversely, web services facilitate interactions between two systems, and almost always depend on an XML like interface to communicate with each other.
-SOAP, the successor to XML-RPC, defines the XML-based exchange mentioned above and is more bound to a client/server architecture.

 In terms of what web APIs and web services have in common, both are essentially a means to an end and the same problems can be solved by both.
 And both can be configured to operate over a network or within a machine.
 But the approaches of each come with their own pros and cons.